Siddhesh19991/NYC-taxi_duration/README.md

 # NYC-taxi

-Predicting duration of a taxi ride
+Predicting duration of a taxi ride in NYC.